NSUR COIN (NSUR) Self Reported Market Cap Hits $98.60 Million

-NSUR COIN (NSUR) traded flat against the U.S. dollar during the one day period ending at 14:00 PM ET on April 21st.
-One NSUR COIN token can now be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
-NSUR COIN has a market cap of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last 24 hours.
-Over the last seven days, NSUR COIN has traded flat against the U.S. dollar.
+NSUR COIN (NSUR) traded flat against the U.S. dollar during the 1 day period ending at 15:00 PM ET on April 24th.
+NSUR COIN has a total market cap of $98.60 million and $440.41 worth of NSUR COIN was traded on exchanges in the last day.
+During the last seven days, NSUR COIN has traded flat against the U.S. dollar.
+One NSUR COIN token can currently be purchased for about $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.